ItsTSV/AppliedAdvancedDeepRL/README.md

 - [ ] Gymnasium-Robotics

 ### Trained models:
 I already trained some models.
-Storing them in GitHub repository ain't exactly a good idea, so they are stored on Hugging Face instead.
+Storing them in GitHub repository ain't exactly a good idea; I will temporarily do it, but later on, models will be stored on Hugging Face instead.
 You can find them [here](https://huggingface.co/collections/ItsTSV/reinforcement-learning-in-robotic-and-simulated-environments).

 ### Training logs and videos:
 Training logs and videos will be stored on Weights & Biases, later on Streamlit presentation page.
 For now, they remain